bomonike/bomonike.github.io/headphones.md

    * 03:45 AWINNER Headband Cover https://amzn.to/3GIqCR9
    * 05:35 WIWU AirPods Max Case  https://amzn.to/3oj64IU

-1. In the back of each earpiece fabric there is a "L" for Left and "R" for Right
+1. In the back inside each earpiece fabric there is a "L" for Left and "R" for Right

-   * Different colored ear pieces
+   * Buy different colored ear pieces?

+1. PROTIP: Grab the headset side with two hands to avoid touching the buttons by accident.

-1. To adjust how the crow and button work on iPhone:
+1. To adjust how the crown and button work on iPhone:
    1. Settings > Bluetooth
    2. Press the blue (i) icon to the right of "AirPods Max".
    3. Select Transparency and Noise Cancellation.